VulcanJS/vulcan-npm/docusaurus/docs/vulcan-next/features/zz-not-yet-implemented.md

 Graphql code generator for better autocompletion
 Demo support of multiple graphQL API using Link split

-## Demo custom server for SSR?

-NOTE: Using a custom server to serve Next pages is not recommended.
-We may choose not to support this feature.

-ts-node, nodemon to have hot reload
-Jest for the custom server
-Fullstack cypress testing/coverage of the custom server

 ## Next

 Remove debug routes from bundle during build